NathanCarney99/URL-Slicer/README.md

 - Access a short URL, and the server will redirect you to the corresponding original long URL if it exists in the Firebase database.

-## Deployment

-This project can be deployed to a hosting service of your choice, ensuring the necessary environment variables are set and Firebase configuration is correctly set up.

 Enjoy!